 MYSLIVECEK KEYBOARD CONCERTOS

 Known by many simply as ‘Il Boemo’ (‘The Bohemian’), Myslivecek lived a life so scandalous that at times he shocked even Mozart himself.
-He enjoyed great success on the international stage, both as an operatic and a symphonic composer, and was well established in his career when he met the young Mozart in Bologna in 1770.
-Myslivecek became a mentor to Mozart and is the only composer of whom Mozart wrote with affection and respect.
+He enjoyed great success on the international stage, both as an operatic and a symphonic composer, and his influence is apparent in Mozart’s early operas, violin concertos, symphonies and keyboard music.

 Myslivecek contracted syphilis later in life and lost his nose during the course of a botched operation.
 After deceiving Mozart’s father in a business transaction, Myslivecek and the Mozart family became estranged and Myslivecek ultimately died disfigured and in poverty.
 His music fell out of fashion and was neglected by twentieth-century scholars who were biased towards German composers.
 Once Communist rule was established and Czech scholars were unable to travel freely, the barriers to a resurgence of Myslivecek’s music in the West became even greater.
 It is only in the past few decades that his music has been revived.

 “I should advise my sister to play Myslivecek’s sonatas with plenty of expression, taste and fire, and to learn them by heart.
 For they are sonatas which are bound to please everyone, and very effective when played with proper precision.”
 (Mozart, in a letter to his father, 1777)